matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 Root CA -- (validates) -- > Intermedaite PKs -- (validates) -- ... --> End Entity PKs

 Larger entities like Facebook, Instagram, or Verizon might have shorter certificate chains, usually only having one intermediate CA.

+**Certificate Expiration**
+We need to be able to make sure we are not using these public keys indefinitely.
+Why?
+Keys are similar to passwords, and it is hard to tell when someone compromises an encryption key.
+We can isolate the effects of